Monitor an active stream

 Monitor all active streams

 The Wowza Streaming Cloud™ service monitors resources continually.
-When a live stream or transcoder is active, you can view information about the source stream, the transcoder, and delivery.
+When a live stream or transcoder is running, you can get a quick view of statistics about how it's connecting and transcoding.

 - Do one of the following: